Olympiads

 Eligibility for Science Olympiad

 The Science Olympiad programme follows a five-stage procedure.
-To know more about this process, click here to download the brochure.
+To know more about this process, kindly refer to the Science-Olympiad-Brochure-2023-24.

 The National Olympiad Programme's first stage of student selection consists of the National Standard Examinations in Physics (NSEP), Chemistry (NSEC), Biology (NSEB), Junior Science (NSEJS), Astronomy (NSEA), and Chemistry (NSEB).